 The key difference between ammonium nitrate and ammonium sulphate is that ammonium nitrate is the result of a reaction between ammonia and nitric acid while ammonium sulphate is produced when ammonia reacts with sulfuric acid.
 Furthermore, considering their main application as a fertilizer, ammonium nitrate suits better for acidic soils while ammonium sulphate better suits alkaline soils.

-Ammonium nitrate and ammonium Sulphate are two salts of ammonia that are widely used for various purposes.
-Ammonium nitrate is also used as an ingredient in explosives but its main use is in agriculture as a fertilizer.
+Ammonium nitrate and ammonium Sulphate are two salts of ammonia that is useful for various purposes.
+Moreover, ammonium nitrate is also useful as an ingredient in explosives, but its main use is in agriculture as a fertilizer.
 Ammonium Sulphate is also an inorganic salt of ammonia.
-It is used as a fertilizer for soil.
+It is important as fertilizer for the soil.
 Let us see the difference between the two salts.

 Ammonium nitrate is an inorganic salt containing a nitrate anion linked to an ammonium cation.
 Therefore, we can name it as a nitrate salt of ammonium cation.
 The chemical formula for this compound is NH4NO3.
 This compound exists as a white crystal solid that is highly water soluble.
 We use it mainly for agricultural purposes as a nitrogen-rich fertilizer.
 Another major application is its use in the production of explosives.